Herring: Family Clupeidae

 Size: Up to 16 1/4 inches but most caught from piers are under a foot in length.

-Habitat: Pelagic in nature but generally in nearshore waters.
-At times, moves into shallower water and bays but found from the surface down to about 80 feet.
+Habitat: Pelagic in nature but generally in nearshore waters including the surf zone.
+At times, moves into shallower water and bays but typically found from the surface down to about 80 feet (although recorded down to 1,256 feet and possibly 3,221 feet).
 They generally travel in very large schools called “shoals” and frequently school with Pacific mackerel, jack mackerel, and anchovies.
+As many as ten million fish have been recorded in a school but most schools contain one million or less fish; the schools are typically found within 100 miles of shore

-Piers: Sardines experience up and down cycles in numbers but when present can be caught at almost every California pier.
-I have caught them at 28 piers ranging from the Imperial Beach Pier near the Mexican border to Citizen’s Dock in Crescent City, just over 20 miles from the Oregon border.
-I never caught a sardine at a California pier from 1962 until 1990 when I landed a few at the Seal Beach Pier and Belmont Veterans Pier in Long Beach.
-However, I soon began to catch them at mnany piers and by 1994 had experienced phenominal fishing at several piers (especially those in the Morro Bay area).
-From that point until the last few years have seen continued catches (with the most recent being at the Eureka Boardwalk in 2016).
+Piers: Sardines experience tremendous up and down cycles in numbers and when up, they will be one of the most common fish at the piers, when down they may be totally absent from the catch.
+I have caught them at 28 piers ranging from the state’s southernmost pier, the Imperial Beach Pier near the Mexican border, to the state’s most northerly pier, Citizen’s Dock in Crescent City, just over 20 miles from the Oregon border.
+Nevertheless, they are by far most common at the central California piers between Pismo Beach and Half Moon Bay, common at SoCal piers, and less common at piers north of San Francisco.
+Interestingly, reflecting the up and down cycles, I had never caught a sardine at a California pier from 1962 until 1990 when I landed a few at the Seal Beach Pier and Belmont Veterans Pier in Long Beach.
+Thereafter, I began to catch them at many piers and by 1994 had experienced absolutely phenomenal fishing at several piers (especially those in the Morro Bay area).
+From that point on until the last few years I’ve seen continued catches (with the most recent being at the Cabrillo Mole in Avalon in 2021).
 Best bets when present: Newport Pier, Balboa Pier, Hermosa Beach Pier, Port Hueneme Pier, Gaviota Pier, Pismo Beach Pier, Avila Pier, Port San Luis Pier, Morro Bay T-Piers, Cayucos Pier, San Simeon Pier, Monterey Wharf #2, Capitola Wharf, Santa Cruz Wharf and the Johnson Pier in Pillar Point Harbor.

 Sardines from the Santa Cruz Wharf